markrobinsonuzh/CrispRVariantsLite/README.md

 ## Example data

 Example ZIP files (and corresponding TXT files with description of genome location and/or guide+PAM sequence) for the different entry points can be found in the [/examples/](https://github.com/markrobinsonuzh/CrispRVariantsLite/tree/master/examples) directory.
+If retrieving these files from the github repo, be sure to click on 'Raw' or 'View Raw'.

 ## Running this app locally